 F3 Winter Duathlon

-Paul, Kate and Chris scored podiums which was the cherry on the cake!
+Paul, Kate and Chris scored podiums which were the cherry on the cake!

 Several members took part in the early season, pool-based Hart triathlon.
 This has been a popular event with our members for several years and this year was no different.
 Some superb results achieved by the club again.